jcore/JCore.SitecoreModules.SolrGroupByExtension/README.md

 JCore.SitecoreModules.SolrGroupByExtension
 ==========================================

 Sitecore 7 GroupBy extension for Solr.
+This is not a true Sitecore Extension.
+Unfortunately current version of Sitecore (7.0) doesn't allow extending Solr provider, so a lot of files in this library had to be copied from Sitecore assembly and changed to implement GroupBy functionality.

 Example: